longshotlabs/simpl-schema/README.md

 There may also be a `value` property, which is the value that was invalid.

 There may be a `message` property, but usually the error message is constructed from message templates.
-You should call `ctxt.keyErrorMessage(key)` to get a reactive message string rather than using `error.message` directly.
+You should call `ctxt.keyErrorMessage(key)` to get a message string rather than using `error.message` directly.

 ## Customizing Validation Messages